weaveworks/scope/CONTRIBUTING.md

 make tests
 ```

-There are integration tests for, but unfortunately it's hard to set them up in fork respositories and that setup is not documented.
+There are integration tests for, but unfortunately it's hard to set them up in fork repositories and that setup is not documented.
 Help is needed to run integration tests in forks: https://github.com/weaveworks/scope/issues/2192

 # Acceptance policy